monitilo/Chiarelli_task_aligner/README.md

 - chr21 & chr22 only — faster test cycles

-Including the full hg38 reference in the repository adds significant bulk.
+Including the full hg38 reference directly in the repository adds significant bulk, which can exceed GitHub’s file size limits.
+To address this:

-For real-world use, it’s better to treat the reference genome as external input, rather than bundling it with the codebase.
+Large hg38 file is split into parts (≤2GB each) for storage and version control.

+A dedicated merge script is included that automatically recombines these parts before running tests or analysis.

+Docker & End-to-End Testing
+The Docker image is built to support end-to-end workflows, including:

+Automatic merging of reference genome parts on container start or test initialization.

+Running full alignment tests with the complete hg38 reference seamlessly.

+This setup ensures reproducibility while respecting file size constraints imposed by GitHub.

 # Docker Instructions